Local Rule 5005. ELECTRONIC FILING, SERVICE, AND TRANSMITTAL OF PAPERS

 (4) Service or notice on an attorney does not constitute service on a client of that attorney or an entity unless the attorney is authorized to accept service by the client, by law, or by court order.

 (1) If attorneys change their mailing address or email address, a notice of change of address of attorney must be filed for every case and adversary proceeding for which the attorney is the attorney of record in order to maintain a current mailing matrix.
 The form is available on the court’s website.
-As a separate requirement, the attorney must also update the CM/ECF System.
-Substitutions of counsel must be obtained for all cases and proceedings for which the attorney will not remain the counsel of record.
-Attorneys must notify the court’s ECF Department in writing of the change of address, and of any orders of substitution, by sending a letter to:
+As a separate requirement, the attorney must also update the court’s electronic case filing system.
+Substitutions of attorney must be obtained for all cases and proceedings for which the attorney will not remain the counsel of record.

-(2) If attorneys fail to update their mailing address or email address as required by this rule, service made to their address of record will be deemed good service, unless the court orders otherwise.
+(2) If an attorney fails to update their mailing address or email address as required by this rule, service made to their address of record will be deemed good service, unless the court orders otherwise.

-(2) The signed waiver is also consent to receive notice electronically for all matters for which the attorney is entitled to notice, and consent to receive electronic service for all matters for which the attorney is entitled to service except with regard to those matters listed in LR 7004.
+(2) The signed waiver is also consent to receive notice electronically for all matters for which the attorney is entitled to notice, and consent to receive electronic service for all matters for which the attorney is entitled to service except with regard to those matters listed in Fed.
+R. Bankr.
+P. 7004.

 (f) Paper copies.
-Parties are entitled to receive a paper copy of any electronically filed document from the filer in circumstances where conventional service is required or where parties are not registered in the electronic filing system.
+Parties are entitled to receive a paper copy of any electronically filed document from the filer in circumstances where service by non-electronic means is required or where parties are not registered in the court’s electronic case filing system.